arkottke/strata/README.md

         -DCMAKE_INSTALL_PREFIX:STRING=dist
     $> cmake --build . --target install

+After building, the executable can be run by issuing the following command from the `build` directory:

+    $> ./dist/usr/bin/strata

 Right now (12/15/2019) on macOS Mojave homebrew installs qwt version 6.1.4 and gls version 2.6, so change the relative lines

     $> QWT_ROOT_DIR="/usr/local/Cellar/qwt/6.1.4"